nitin2953/breathing/README.md

 # **Breathing Overlay (Native Windows)**

-A tiny, "Zero-Dependency" breathing exercise overlay for Windows.
+A tiny (250KB), "Zero-Dependency" breathing exercise overlay for Windows.

-**❤️ For Wellbeing, Nothing else:**
+**❤️ For Wellbeing & Nothing else:**

 This project is a personal tool built for mental health and focus.
 It is completely free, open-source, and not intended for sale or commercial use.
 I built it to help myself, and I'm sharing it to help you.